-2.32 A pre-arranged incident which requires a number of switching operations involving an interruption to supply to customers should be treated as a single incident provided that the outage start time is within the period stated on the notification provided to the customer(s).
-Whether or not the outage restoration time is outside the period stated on the notification provided to the customer(s) then the full length of the outage should be recorded as part of the planned incident.
-A record should also be kept of the times notified to the customers and the actual interruption times.
-Where the outage start time is outside the period stated on the notification provided to the customer(s), the interruption to supply to customers should be recorded as an unplanned incident.
+2.34 A pre-arranged incident which requires a number of switching operations involving an interruption to supply to customers should be treated as a single incident, provided that the outage start time is within the period stated on the notification provided to the customer(s).
+Whether or not the outage restoration time is outside the period stated on the notification provided to the customer(s), the full length of the outage should be recorded as part of the planned incident.
+A record should also be kept of the times notified to the customer(s) and the actual interruption times.
+Where the outage start time is outside the period stated on the notification provided to the customer(s), the interruption of supply to the customer(s) should be recorded as an unplanned incident.